Why People Fail (And How You Can Avoid It)

 2. Studying Outdated Material

-Fix: Make sure your study materials are based on the current "Our Common Bond" booklet and 2026 test format.
+Fix: Make sure your study materials are based on the current "Our Common Bond" booklet.
+If a practice site does not reference this booklet, do not trust it.

 Reading the booklet is important, but reading alone is not enough.
 The test is multiple choice, and the questions can be tricky.
 You need to practice answering questions under test-like conditions.